 To put it simply: A LOT.
 I was never a certified flight instructor, so my only instruction experience was teaching in the simulator.
 I learned so much about human factors, the decision-making process, crew resource management (CRM), and threat and error management (TEM).
-I also learned a lot about jet aircraft, but what piqued my interest was learning about the people operating the aircraft.
+Furthermore, I learned a lot about jet aircraft, but what piqued my interest was learning about the people operating the aircraft.

 How long were you based in Kuala Lumpur, Malaysia, and Kazakhstan, and what did you learn as a pilot and operator while living in those locations?

 I was based in Malaysia from June 2012 to August 2014.
 I lived in Almaty, Kazakhstan, from late 2014 to late 2016.
 Living in Malaysia was an eye-opening experience as this was my first flight assignment and first extended period outside of the United States.
 In Kazakhstan, my experience was a bit different because the crews all bunked together, and I was a captain at this point.
 Like everything, you find a routine that works for you and create a home away from home.
 I could be gone for half a year straight sometimes, which has a profound effect on you, your family, and your loved ones.